BattlesnakeOfficial/docs/docs/faq.md

 [Battlegrounds](guides/playing/battlegrounds.md) are a rotating series of monthly leaderboards.
 Test your skills against other developers by putting your Battlesnakes into ladders, each with unique maps and game modes.
 Matches run between a set time each day, allowing you to make tweaks and changes to your code in-between matches.

-[Leagues](guides/playing/leagues.md) are limited-time competitions where the best of the best compete for title, prizes, and prestige!
-They’re only held a few times each year and the finals are streamed live on Twitch.
-Does your Battlesnake have what it takes?

 ### How do I organize a Battlesnake competition for my class, colleagues, or friends?

 [Email us](mailto:hello@battlesnake.com) or fill out our [contact form](https://play.battlesnake.com/partner/contact/).
 We'll be in touch!